excellalabs/docker-workshop-2/README.2.md

 1. Send some requests: `curl http://$IP:8000/`

+1. Expose the application externally: `kubectl expose deploy/docker-hello-api --name=docker-hello-api-2 --type=LoadBalancer --port=8000 --target-port=8000`

+1. Check the External IP: `kubectl get svc docker-hello-api-2`.
+On Play with K8, this will say `Pending`, but with AWS and GKE, you will get an external IP address.

 ## **EXERCISE: Rolling update**

 We're going to update the elasticsearch image our containers are using, in this case just to a newer version, but it would work the same way if you updated code in your app and had a new version of an image to apply.